giantswarm/docs/src/content/app-platform/app-bundle/index.md

   ...
 ```

-Secondly, each App Bundle Helm Chart exposes the `clusterName` and `organization` configuration options in its
+Secondly, each app bundle Helm Chart exposes the `clusterName` and `organization` configuration options in its
 `values.yaml` file, see below.

 ```yaml